light-and-ray/sd-webui-replacer/README.md

 ![](images/img2.jpg)

+It supports my other extension ["Lama cleaner as masked content"](https://github.com/light-and-ray/sd-webui-lama-cleaner-masked-content)

 ### Extention name
 If you don't like "Replacer" name of this extention, you can provide it inside `ExtensionName.txt` in root of extension directory.